Levant-vACC/Levant-vACC-library/docs/Tier 2 Positions/Al-Asad Airbase (ORAA)/Al-Asad.md

 - At High-Key.
 - Following a touch and go, go-around, overhead break, or visual overshoot when a local IFR aircraft has indicated an intention to join the circuit.

+## Runway Modes
+Dependant Parallel Runway Operations

 ## Circuit Procedures
-The Al-Asad Military Air Traffic Zone (AA MATZ) is active at all times when R414 (ARCHER MOA) is active.
+The Al-Asad Military Air Traffic Zone (AA MATZ) is active at all times when R414 (ARCHER) is active.

 Circuit Operations shall occur within a `5NM` radius of IQA ARP, at the following altitudes: